AshAIACXJTLU/Artgame-Connection/README.md

 ```

 Then open `http://localhost:8080`.

+Quick Start (for non-developers)
+- Download or copy the `Artgame-Connect-v14-Frontend-Only` folder to your computer.
+- In your file manager, open the `frontend` folder and double-click `auth.html` (or `index.html`) to open it in your web browser.
+No installation or server is required for basic UI demos.

 Connecting to a real backend
 - By default the frontend may be configured to use a mock backend.
 To point it to a real API, edit `frontend/assets/js/api-adapter.js` and update the base URL and endpoints to your backend server.